Add a little fall flavor back to your life with these Keto Pumpkin Pancakes that are made with almond flour and turn out fluffy and light.

 What Pumpkin to Use

 You can use freshly baked pumpkin, if you’re so inclined.
 Around Halloween, I usually have a few baking pumpkins around.
+Try cooking a whole pumpkin in the Instant Pot and see how quick and easy it is.

 It’s perfectly fine to use pumpkin puree from a can, too.
 Make sure not to use pumpkin pie filling in a can (it contains sugar).